-The Emerging Leaders Program (ELP) is a leadership development initiative designed for early or mid-career UBC staff who aspire to transition into people-leadership roles (e.g. managers or supervisors).
+The Emerging Leaders Program (ELP) is a leadership development program designed for UBC staff who aspire to transition into people-leadership roles (e.g., managers or supervisors).
 Recognized by their leadership team for their potential, participants in this program will gain the essential skills and insights needed to lead with confidence and effectiveness in the future.

 ELP pilot program

-The ELP program is in a pilot phase with the first cohort launching in 2025 at the UBC Vancouver campus.
-The nomination and selection process is managed by senior HR leaders from participating Faculties and Departments.
+The ELP is in a pilot phase with the first cohort launching in October 2025 at the UBC Vancouver campus.
+The nomination and selection process for the pilot cohort is being managed by senior HR leaders from participating Faculties and Departments – this first pilot cohort is not accepting open enrolment.
+After the first pilot session is evaluated, an open enrolment process will become available for future cohorts.
+If you are interested in future programs, please fill out the Expression of Interest Form.

 Important dates